tommifloor/pinterest-data-pipeline693/README.md

 # 4. Streaming Workflow

 ### Overview:
->The `user_posting_emulation_streaming.py` script uses a REST API to stream data to AWS Kinesis, a AWS for collecting data in real or near-real time.
+>The `user_posting_emulation_streaming.py` script uses a REST API to stream data to [AWS Kinesis](https://aws.amazon.com/kinesis/), an AWS service for collecting data in real or near-real time.
 The streaming data is accessed in Databricks, where it is cleaned before being stored in Delta Tables.

 ## AWS Kinesis Streams

-To stream data in real-time, it is necessary to set up three data-streams on AWS Kinesis:
+Three data-streams are set up on [AWS Kinesis](https://aws.amazon.com/kinesis/) for streaming:

 > streaming-<your_UserId>-pin for Pinterest posts data
 > streaming-<your_UserId>-geo for post geolocation data